Dear Friends of DJCF,

 Community Storytelling

-• The Jewish and Black History of South Dallas and the Forest Theater
+The Jewish and Black History of South Dallas and the Forest Theater

-• The DJCF Endowments Strengthening the Aaron Family JCC
+The DJCF Endowments Strengthening the Aaron Family JCC

-– L’dor v’dor, from generation to generation.
+L’dor v’dor, from generation to generation.
 This ancient concept means we have a responsibility to pass on teachings to future generations.
 JCC of Dallas is the essence of L’dor v’dor.
 Who else has intergenerational and joyful connections that occur each and every day?

 Recently the senior adults department hosted a presentation about the partnership between the J and Dallas Jewish Community Foundation and shared the wide array of legacy gifts and endowment funds.
 Each fund is unique, just like each donor.
 The common denominator is the donor choose the purpose, and the foundation helped make it permanent.
 Each fund has a story and each fundholder a different passion.
 The results are funds that benefit early childhood and camp to general operations support and senior membership scholarships.
 Each fundholder has found their way to be remembered, and the foundation is proud to support the work of the J by carrying out the intentions of these funds.
 One takeaway from the program was that legacy gifts are not just financial—they’re emotional.
 They tell your story and preserve your values.

-– For many years now the Dallas Hebrew Free Loan Association has teamed up with the DJCF to offer a program during October, National Financial Planning Month.
+For many years now the Dallas Hebrew Free Loan Association has teamed up with the DJCF to offer a program during October, National Financial Planning Month.
 This is a time to focus on reviewing and improving your financial strategies.
 A timely exercise as the holiday season approaches along with year-end as an ideal time to get finances in order.
 This year the focus was on non-cash assets.
 Stocks and securities are always at the top of the list, but many don’t realize other assets can be donated.
 In fact, anything that can be appraised and sold can be presented to our gift acceptance committee.
 Homes or properties, automobiles, insurance, privately held stock or business interests; even certain collectibles can be one of these unique assets used.
 This not only allows you to support a cause, it also provides tax advantages like avoiding capital gains tax along with reducing your overall tax liability—not just income tax, but capital gains tax and even potential estate tax exposure for your heirs.
 The benefit of working with the DJCF is that the foundation is equipped to accept and liquidate these assets, as many agencies do not have the expertise or bandwidth necessary to do so.
 We are proud to partner with agencies and our fundholders to ensure they have a lasting impact on the nonprofits they love.

-The underlying theme?
-Dallas continues to grow and evolve, but the Jewish community remains deeply committed to our values of L’dor v’dor and Tikkun Olam.
-Each new generation recalls the legacy of those who came before us, finding hope in the promise of renewing our connections with each other and with our neighbors.
+Dallas continues to grow and evolve, but our Jewish community remains rooted in L’dor v’dor and Tikkun Olam.
+We honor the legacy of those who came before us and find hope in renewing our connections—with each other and with our neighbors.
+If you’ve made it this far, I’ll share my favorite tracks: “Opalite,” “Father Figure,” “Life of a Showgirl,” and “The Fate of Ophelia.”
+(Still not sure why Noah let mosquitoes on the ark…)

 Who Are The Marcuses?
 Screening in Dallas